yaph/logya/docs/installation.rst

 Installation
 ============

-Logya is an open source Python application, check out the source code `on Github <https://github.com/yaph/logya>`_.
-To install Logya with pip
+Logya is an open source Python application, check out the source code `on Github<https://github.com/yaph/logya>`_.
+To install Logya with pip from PyPI run:
-run:

 ::